jaak-s/macau/docs/_build/html/_sources/source/saving_models.txt

 ~~~~~~~~~~~~~
 As in the matrix case the tensor factorization can be saved using :python:`save_prefix` argument
 and later loaded from disk to make predictions.
-To make predictions we recall that the value of a tensor model is given by a tensor contraction of all latent matrices, which for example for the rank-3 case the prediction for the element :python:`Yhat[i,j,k]` is given by
+To make predictions we recall that the value of a tensor model is given by a tensor contraction of all latent matrices.
+Specifically, the prediction for the element :python:`Yhat[i,j,k]` of a rank-3 tensor is given by

 .. math::